 Fly masks that are made from a material that has been infused with fly insecticides have shown to be a great choice for protecting your horse’s face from flies.
 Not only do these masks keep the flies from landing on your horse’s face, but they will also repel flies away from nearby areas, as well.
-You will notice that flies will not land on the nose, ears or the throat latch area.
-All good things must come to an end….this insecticide will eventually wash out after about a dozen washings, but it is absolutely worth the investment.
+You will notice that flies will not land on the nose, ears, or the throatlatch area.
+However, all good things must come to an end.
+This insecticide will eventually wash out after about a dozen washings, but it is absolutely worth the investment.

 Some horses show resistance to fly masks and constantly try to get them off because they cannot stand having the mesh rub on their eyes.
 It is important to add that some sensitive eyes cannot tolerate this rubbing.
 Canopy style masks are made with sewn-in stays that help to keep the masks up and off of the horse’s face even if they rub on something.